 By Shital Pradhan

-JC White, Political Officer in 1889 AD have said that Maharaja collected in taxes” what he required as he wanted it from the people.”
-Handing over the territory of Darjeeling in 1835AD brought Indian rupee to the land of Sikkim.
-This was seen as the first change as per the economic development was concerned.
+JC White, Political Officer in 1889 AD, said that Maharaja collected in taxes” what he required as he wanted it from the people.”
+Handing over the territory of Darjeeling in 1835 AD brought the Indian rupee to the land of Sikkim.
+This was seen as the first change as far as economic development was concerned.

-The British wrote that the Dooba pice requested by the Maharaja of Sikkim were lumps of irregularly shaped copper of the kind well known in Bihar as Loheea pice and there were no provisions in the treaty of 1861 with Sikkim prohibiting coining.
+The British wrote that the Dooba pice requested by the Maharaja of Sikkim were lumps of irregularly shaped copper of the kind well known in Bihar as Loheea pice, and there were no provisions in the treaty of 1861 with Sikkim prohibiting coining.

 It was in the month of September-October 1885 a letter was send to Lachhimidas Pradhan in Sikkim by Col. Gajraj Singh Thapa forwarding a restriction of the entry of the coins of Sikkim into the boundary of Nepal and said that the pice of Sikkim was found to be lesser in weight than that of Nepal.
 This was a big blow to the rising economic development of the small state.